All Episodes

 Deportation!

-Veronica is very clear.
+It's very clear.

 The police are inside.

-We see this in demonstrations in the Bay Area before.
+We've seen this in demonstrations in the Bay Area before.

 What happens here remains to be seen.

-But this is we've seen this before in the Bay Area.
+But this is, we've seen this before in the Bay Area.

 They're not confronting the demonstrators.

-Why don't the police go in when they're burning and they're looting and they're carrying on and going insane.
+Why don't the police go in when they're burning and they're looting and they're carrying on and going insane?

-Does anyone ever ask why?
+Has anyone ever asked why?

 Well, guess what?

-We can actually identify those people, find out where they are and arrest them.
+We can actually identify those people, find out where they are, and arrest them.

 But we never do it in spite of all the evidence.